T 07804 059426 E email@example.com

 Here are some of the ways in which you can get involved to make a difference.

-Our current campaign is Bright Now: towards fossil free Churches.
-We believe that Churches need to disinvest from fossil fuel companies and invest in clean alternatives if they are to retain their integrity in the face of climate change.
-There are many ways to get involved: please visit the Bright Now website to find out more.
+We believe that churches need to divest from fossil fuel companies and invest in clean alternatives if they are to retain their integrity in the face of climate change.

 Together with other environment and faith organisations we lobby for energy and climate policy reform in the UK.
 You can encourage your church congregation or group to take part in specific campaigns.
 For example, you could engage in letter-writing or hosting an event prior to the next general election to lobby political candidates to make strong commitments to tackle climate change.
 Further guidance is available at Hope for the Future.

 There are many ways to inspire others and to help them better understand the issues around Christianity and climate change.
 You could give a talk at your church, organise an event with a film or guest speaker, organise a climate service or hold a study group on creation care and climate change.
 We have several resources and briefings to support you in this work.
 One to mention especially is Tenants of the King, a new Bible-based, Jesus-centred resource designed to help you and your church consider what the Bible has to say about today’s climate crisis.

 It is useful to set up a local action group with other like-minded people and to talk with senior church leaders to build support for this work locally.
 Local networks can help to sustain and nourish our activism and keep our spiritual inspiration alive.